 Theme Over-arching Objective Decision making criteria for site allocations and general policies Suggested indicators and targets Transport and access to services (ref: SA12) Reduce the need to travel and promote the use of sustainable transport modes.
 Does it reduce the need to travel?
 Does it promote sustainable transport use?
 Does it promote access to local services?
 Does it promote road safety?
 Does it promote strategic access to and within the area?
-Target Decrease in a), increase in b), c) and d) Indicator IMD Access to services and housing Target Increase the number of LSOAs In the least deprived 50% on the IMD for Cultural Heritage Historic Environment (ref: SA13) Conserve and enhance the historic environment, heritage assets and their setting, other local examples of cultural heritage, preserving the character and diversity of the area's historic built environment.
-Does it enable the protection and enhancement of designated heritage assets, including their setting?
+IndicatorPercentage of residents who travel towork:a) By private motor vehicleb) By public transportc) By foot or cycled) Work at, or mainly at, homeTargetDecrease in a), increase in b), c) and d)IndicatorIMD Access to services and housingTargetIncrease the number of LSOAs In theleast deprived 50% on the IMD foraccess to housing and services Historic Environment (ref: SA13) Conserve and enhance the historic environment, heritage assets and their setting, other local examples of cultural heritage, preserving the character and diversity of the area's historic built environment.
+Does it enable the protection and enhancement of heritage assets, including their setting?
 Does it provide opportunities to reveal and conserve archaeological assets?
-Could it benefit heritage assets currently 'at risk'? access to housing and services Indicator Percentage of Conservation Areas with appraisals Target Year on year increase Indicator Heritage at risk - number and percentage of a) Listed buildings; and b) Scheduled Ancient Monuments on Buildings at Risk register Target Year on year reduction
+Could it benefit heritage assets currently 'at risk'?
+Indicator Percentage of Conservation Areas with appraisals Target Year on year increase Indicator Heritage at risk - number and percentage of a) Listed buildings; and b) Scheduled Ancient Monuments on Buildings at Risk register Target Year on year reduction